anshumaan-10/3-tier-Dotnet-with-mongodb/README.md

-Here's a **professionally polished version** of your README file with better structure, enhanced clarity, formatting improvements, and developer-friendly tone:

----

 # 🚀 3-Tier .NET & MongoDB Web Application

 A modular **3-tier architecture** web application built using **ASP.NET Core (.NET 8.0)** for the backend and **MongoDB 7.0** as the NoSQL database.
 This architecture separates concerns into: